-Breast Conservation
+Breast Preservation

 Did you know that removing a breast cancer with an adequate margin or rim of normal breast tissue (lumpectomy and preserving the breast) followed by radiation has the same survival as a mastectomy (complete removal of the breast tissue)?